 Installing a rope gasket in your wood stove or wood fireplace insert is an essential maintenance task that helps ensure the efficiency and safety of your heating system.
 A worn-out gasket can lead to air leaks, reducing the stove’s efficiency and increasing the risk of smoke entering your home.

-Here’s a step-by-step guide on how to properly install a rope gasket:
+Step-by-step guide on how to install wood stove rope gasket:

 1. Gather Your Materials – New rope gasket of the correct diameter and length for your stove or insert.
 Gasket adhesive designed for high temperatures.
 Scissors or a sharp knife to cut the gasket.
 A wire brush or sandpaper to clean the groove.
 Protective gloves to keep your hands clean and safe.